-Target Stores annual child car seat trade-in event allows you to trade in an old car seat and receive a 20%-off coupon toward a new car seat, stroller, or select baby gear when you trade in your old car seat.
+Target Stores annual child car seat trade-in event every April allows you to trade in an old car seat and receive a 20%-off coupon toward a new car seat, stroller, or other select baby gear.
 You must be a member of the Target Circle™ loyalty rewards program, which is free and easy to join online.

 How does the target car seat trade-in program work?